home-assistant/hadashboard/README.md

 - Merge Haalarm widgets contributed by [Soul](https://community.home-assistant.io/users/soul/activity)
 - Allow Haweather units to be specified as a parameter

+*Breaking Changes*

+It is now necessary to explicitly specify the units for the weather widget or no units will be shown.

 ***Version 1.5.1***

 - Fixed an issue with Float conversions on a weather field